mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-get-language.markdown

-title: django.utils.translation get_language code examples
+title: django.utils.translation get_language Example Code
 category: page
 slug: django-utils-translation-get-language-examples
-sortorder: 500011496
+sortorder: 500011501
 toc: False
 sidebartitle: django.utils.translation get_language
-meta: Python example code for the get_language function from the django.utils.translation module of the Django project.
+meta: Python example code for the get_language callable from the django.utils.translation module of the Django project.

-get_language is a function within the django.utils.translation module of the Django project.
+get_language is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-cms